rickstaa/stable-learning-control/docs/source/usage/saving_and_loading.rst

 .. seealso::

-    For more information on using this utility, see the :ref:`test_policy` documentation or the code `the API reference <../autoapi/index.html>`_.
+    For more information on using this utility, see the :ref:`test_policy` documentation or the code :ref:`the API reference <autoapi>`.

 .. _manual_policy_testing: